A Crow Looked at Me: Cover artwork

 The album cover consists of a photograph of Castrée's former art studio.
 The image captures a number of her personal items, including a blurry but recognizable copy of Hergé's 1960 graphic novel Tintin in Tibet.
 Stereogum writer Patrick Lyons speculated that the comic's appearance served as a connection to Elverum's following album, Now Only, which has a song titled "Tintin in Tibet".
 The photograph shows Elverum's hand holding a piece of paper with the poem "Night Palace" by Castrée's close friend Joanne Kyger.
 The poem had been important to Castrée, who pinned the paper above her desk years before her cancer diagnosis.
 Elverum chose to use it because he felt it encapsulated the album's themes, his grieving process and the manner in which he wished to perform the songs.
+Coincidentally, Kyger died two days before the album released.

 Music and lyrics

 The lyrics are written in a style of poetic literalism with a sense of mysticism.
 Their main themes are Castrée's illness and death as well as Elverum's grief.
 Ideas of impermanence, emptiness, disorientation, and the absurdity of performing intimate material in public are present as well.
 Paste's Matt Fink suggested that although Elverum's repertoire of songs about mortality is perhaps second only to those about nature, A Crow Looked at Me "marks the first time he has written about death".

 The work's exploration of death has been compared to the Antlers' Hospice (2009), David Bowie's Blackstar (2016) and Sufjan Stevens's Carrie & Lowell (2015), although, as highlighted by writer Isabel Zacharias, A Crow Looked at Me focuses more on the grieving process and its mundane aspects than these albums do.
 Many of the lyrics reference nature.
 One reviewer said that "tragedy hasn't stopped [Elverum] from noticing the world; if anything, it seems to have pried his eyes open for good".
 Unlike in his past works, he forgoes his "general focus on nature's 'raw impermanence'".
 Throughout, Elverum returns to motifs such as his house—in particular, the room where Castrée died—and the minutiae of his life.